History of the New England Independence Campaign

 We can do better!
 A free and independent New England means a nation committed to justice, peace and harmony with the rest of the world, working in concert with our allies to be better stewards of the earth.

-History of New England
+History of Independence in New England

-The next serious movement towards independence occurred in 1814 with what is known as The Hartford Convention.
-On December 15, 1814, delegates to the Hartford Convention met in secret at the Old State House in Hartford.
+In 1814, delegates to the Hartford Convention met in secret at the Old State House in Hartford.
 The Massachusetts legislature had requested the conference in October and delegates from the Connecticut, Rhode Island, Vermont, and New Hampshire legislatures met for three weeks to draft a formal protest against the Federal Government’s continued involvement in the War of 1812, which allied the United States with France against Great Britain.

 The delegates represented the dominant political party in New England at the time, the Federalists, who favoured peace—and strong trade relations—with the British.
 Rumours abound that the Convention would call for New England’s secession from the United States in order to achieve the Federalist’s aims.
 Most New England Federalists, however, held more moderate views and feared that even talk of secession might lead to a civil war.